 ### Starting application: 'codegen\lib\mandelbrot_count\pil\mandelbrot_count.elf' To terminate execution: clear mandelbrot_count_pil ### Launching application mandelbrot_count.elf...
 Execution profiling data is available for viewing.
 Open Simulation Data Inspector.
 Execution profiling report available after termination.

 To open the code execution profiling report:

-Stop SIL Verification
+Stop PIL Verification

 The software terminates the execution process and displays a new link.

 Information about profiled code sections, which includes time measurements for:

 Definitions for metrics.